 We are a society that is very much out of touch with our instincts.
 We don’t have to use and sharpen then.
 We live in an automated, highly technical and ever-increasing digital world.
 I don’t put down modern and technical conventions as they have their own appealing qualities, I just think we are greatly handicapped by them through our own ignorance and lack of exploration and awareness.

 So how can we really be muses of anything?

 How can we really understand and FEEL?

-Rather than go out to eat or buy microwave food, cook sometimes from SCRATCH or learn how to for a particular recipe.
+Rather than go out to eat or buy microwave food, sometimes cook from SCRATCH or learn how to for a particular recipe.
 The meal will be that much more appreciated.
 I would even say growing one’s own vegetables and fruits gives a different sense of appreciation too.
 I wonder how many people would consume as much meat as they did if they had to hunt and prepare it themselves.